npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 ## Converting the bean to an immutable data class

-Recall... we will make SignupSheet immutable, and then we will use the type system to make it impossible for client code to call methods when the object is in an inappropriate state.
+Recall our plan... we will make SignupSheet immutable, and then we will use the type system to make it impossible for client code to call methods when the object is in an inappropriate state.

-Remember the refactoring we did for the signups set, replacing an immutable reference to a mutable collection with a mutable reference to an immutable collection?
+Remember the refactoring we did for the signups set, in which we replaced an immutable reference to a mutable collection with a mutable reference to an immutable collection?
 We'll apply the same strategy to how SignupHttpHandler uses SignupSheet.

 However, we have a chicken-and-egg situation...
 SignupSheet needs functional operations before we can use the strategy, and we need to have applied the strategy to make SignupSheet functional.
 The change feels too big to do in one go.

 We need _another_ strategy to break the refactoring into small, safe steps, and that is:
-1. Change the SignupSheet so that its API looks functional but also mutates the object.
+1. Change the SignupSheet so that its API looks functional but also mutates the object -- a so-called "fluent" or "chained" API style.
-2. Change clients to use the API so that they treat the SignupSheet as if it were immutable
+2. Change clients to use the chained API so that they treat the SignupSheet as if it were immutable
 3. Make the SignupSheet immutable

 Step 1: make the mutator methods return `this`